Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Sagittarius Internal Dynamics

 We can better understand Sgr's inner structure and kinematics by aligning the system with its principal axes of inertia, $(x^\prime, y^\prime, z^\prime)$.
-We calculated $(x^\prime, y^\prime, z^\prime)$ within a 3D sphere of a given radius $r_{3D}$, as well as the Euler angles necessary to align Sgr from its orientation in the sky to these axes, $\alpha$, $\beta$ and $\gamma$, defined as $z-y-x$ rotation.
+We calculated $(x^\prime, y^\prime, z^\prime)$ within a 3D sphere of a given radius $r_{\rm 3D}$, as well as the Euler angles necessary to align Sgr from its orientation in the sky to these axes, $\alpha$, $\beta$ and $\gamma$, defined as $z-y-x$ rotation.

-The ratio between axes changes depending on the considered sphere radius, as it also does their orientation.
-We derived the direction of the principal axes of inertia of Sgr and the ratio between the FWHM of the stellar density along them for stars within spheres of radii $0.25 \kpc \leq r_{3D} \leq 3 \kpc$ (Notice that no star is located farther than $\sim 2.8 \kpc$ in our data).
+The ratio between axes changes depending on the considered sphere radius, as does the orientation.
+We derived the direction of the principal axes of inertia of Sgr and the ratio between the FWHM of the stellar density along them for stars within spheres of radii $0.25 \kpc \leq r_{\rm 3D} \leq 3 \kpc$ (notice that no star is located farther than $\sim 2.8 \kpc$ in our data).
 This is shown in Figure~\ref{fig:axes_ratio}.